learnable-content/esteban-hererra-screencast/README.md

-# Slack Apps and Beepboop
+# Interactive messages and rich formatting message in Slack

-This Slackbot is ready to be deployed in [Beepboop](https://beepboophq.com) as a Slack App.
-It belongs to the fifth part of a series of tutorials about Slackbots.
+This Slackbot is ready to be deployed in [Beepboop](https://beepboophq.com) as a Slack App and shows how interactive messages work and some rich formatting options available in Botkit.
+It belongs to the sixth part of a series of tutorials about Slackbots.

 You can follow the [tutorial](http://sitepoint.com) to build this application or jump straight to the code.